-- Activate command operating mode. - Parameterize the center winder. - Parameterize the source of the winding diameter (calculator or sensor). - Compensate for the friction and, optionally, the mass inertia of the axis. - Parameterize the set material velocity and velocity override for the set velocity of the motor. - Parameterize the actual material velocity. - Parameterize the set material tensile force. - Optional: Limit torque/force using the operating mode. - Parameterize the command-specific motion variables. - Define the source for the start signal. - Optional: Define the source for the continue signal.
+- Activate command operating mode. - Parameterize the center winder. - Parameterize the source of the winding diameter (calculator or sensor). - Compensate for the friction and, optionally, the mass inertia of the axis. - Parameterize the required motion variables (material tensile force, material velocity, dancer position) according to the winding method. - If necessary, parameterize the PID controller according to the winding method. - · As an option, parameterize the material length or material tear monitoring. - Optional: Limit torque/force using the operating mode. - Parameterize the command-specific motion variables. - Define the source for the start signal. - Optional: Define the source for the continue signal.